COCA / BNC: Web texts

 In summary, while BNC Written 2014

-(released in 2021) may (finally) have some texts from the Web, we
+(released in 2021) may (finally) have some texts from the Web, it is